 Overall focus group participants spoke very highly of the school system.
 Many participants came to this area for the schools but believe there has been a decline in the schools over the years.
-Some attribute this to the county getting overcrowded, and perceive that the teacher student ratio is too high.
+Some attribute this to the county getting overcrowded, and perceive that the student teacher ratio is too high.
 There was also discussion about the differences between school districts with some schools having better resources than others do.
 Most felt like there were many programs to meet the different needs students have.
 The comment was made that the schools in Gwinnett really want children to succeed and the schools are willing to go the extra mile to make sure students succeed and graduate.
 The comment was made that the Board of Education members and teachers need to be from a more diverse background to better reflect the population of Gwinnett.
 One participant mentioned that efforts are being made to improve communication such as providing school closing text messages in languages other than English.
-The comment was made that the school's English as a Second Language program isn't meeting the needs of the students and that some students are being passed without the student learning the curriculum.
+The comment was made that some students are being passed without the student learning the curriculum.
 Regarding adult education, one focus group suggested that too few adult literacy resources were available and that a lack of transportation inhibited them from accessing those that were available.
-One focus group agreed that there are not enough education opportunities for people with mental and physical disabilities.
+One focus group agreed that there are not enough education opportunities for people with mental and

+36 Gwinnett County Public Schools http://publish.gwinnett.k12.ga.us/gcps/home/public/about physical disabilities.
 After their family members finished the public school education program, there are not enough resources for disabled adults to continue to learn.